 "Art is never just a thing we do for fun or an extracurricular.
 Art is life.
 It is science, technology, engineering, and math…it's time for every one of us to be vulnerable enough to discontinue depriving our students…the colorful education they deserve."-Sarah J.D., Baltimore City Public School alumna and art educator, testifying at the Baltimore City Council Youth and Education Committee Hearing on Arts Education 12/3/2018

+Arts education is a civil right.
+Every child in the state of Maryland is entitled to a well-rounded education, of which the arts are a crucial component.
 For the past 26 years, AEMS has worked with educators, principals, parents, students, politicians, artists, and community members to ensure that every student in Maryland public schools has the opportunity to learn in and through dance, theatre, music, visual art, and media art.
-This year, AEMS Alliance's programs have ranged from organizing professional development in arts education and integration for early childhood educators and daycare providers on the eastern shore to convening Deans and Directors from institutions of higher education across Maryland to discuss topics including arts education accountability and teacher preparation.
+This past year, AEMS' programs have ranged from organizing professional development in arts integration for elementary educators in Frederick to joining the Coalition for the Blueprint for Maryland's Future.

 We hope you will join us in supporting students and educators like Sarah, who recognize that the arts are vital not only to students' education but to their lives, with a financial contribution.
-Students across the state are counting on you.
-Our teachers, artists, students, and staff join me in thanking you for your generous partnership and support.
+Make your donation today- students across the state are counting on you!
+Maryland's teachers, artists, nearly 900,000 students, and the AEMS staff and board thank you for your generous partnership and support.